edeliver/edeliver/README.md

 ![deliver]
 [1]

-Deliver strategies set this utility apart from everything else.
-By default it comes with the default strategies:
+Strategies is what sets this utility apart from everything else.
+It comes with these by default:

   * [ruby] [3]